 Community Data System Capabilities Overview

-For a more general and complete view of EOSDIS, see the EOSDIS Handbook on the Earthdata website.
+For a more general and complete view of EOSDIS, see the EOSDIS Handbook.

-This Web page maintains tight configuration control and will not be altered, except as directed by the ACCESS Program Manager.
-Note, however, that information on Web pages linked to from this Web page is subject to change without notification.
+This webpage maintains tight configuration control.
+Note, however, that information on webpages linked from this webpage is subject to change without notification.

 2. EOSDIS Common Services